consul

 - (historical) An official in various early modern port and trading towns, elected by resident foreign merchants to settle disputes among themselves and to represent them to the local authorities.

-- (by extension) An official residing in major foreign towns to represent and protect the interests of the merchants and citizens of his or her country.
+- (by extension) An official residing in major foreign towns to represent and protect the interests of the merchants and citizens of their country.

 - And many of the Conſuls, rais'd and met,